danchoi/ri_vim/README.markdown

   display matching documentatoin
 * `,K` opens the search/autocomplete window and prefills it with the keyword under the cursor

-These mappings will work irrespective of the filetype of your current buffer.
-You don't have to be looking at a Ruby file to invoke ri.vim.
-You could, e.g., be writing a blog post about Ruby.
+* `K` is automatically remapped to use ri.vim if the current buffer is a *.rb file

-If these mapping clash or you don't like them, you can override them.
+If these mapping clash or you don't like them, you can override some of them.
 See **Changing keymappings** below.

-* `K` is automatically remapped to use ri.vim if the current buffer is a *.rb file

 ### Using the search/autocomplete window